-So when I was given the opportunity to work with Johnsonville and their brats, I jumped at the chance and turned some inspiration into a little Midwestern mashup with this Chicago-Style Brats recipe (and I’m always up for a good ol’ bratwurst recipe or grilling recipe).
+Recently I was given the opportunity to work with Johnsonville and their brats, so I jumped at the chance.
+I turned some inspiration into a little Midwestern mashup with this Chicago-Style Brats recipe.
+Plus, I’m always up for a good ol’ bratwurst recipe or grilling recipe.

 The slightly smoky, slightly spicy pork Johnsonville Brat is the ideal combination with all the fresh fixings.
 Wisconsin meets the Windy City in this (not so) classic combination.